Nothing ever happens in Montenegro.’

 Montenegro — ‘black mountain’ — is actually the Latin/Italian name of the country.
 The Montenegrins call their nation Crna Gora, which, however, can also be translated to ‘black mountain.’

 The official language in Montenegro is Montenegrin, a variation of Serbo-Croatian, the language spoken in many of the Balkan countries.
-So hold on to your dobor dan and your hvala.
+So hold on to your dobor dan and your hvala that you learned on your last vacation in Croatia.

 Though it is without a doubt a multi-ethnic state — in the 2003 only 45% of the population described themselves as ‘ethnically Montenegrin,’ another 28% as Serbs, 8% as Bosniaks, and 5% as Albanians — those (perceived) allegiances seem to shift from census to census.
 What unites people is their adoration of national hero Petar II Petrović Njegoš, their pride in the local cuisine, their love for tennis legend Novak Djokovic (whose father is from Montenegro), and their resignation with the government.

 About 70% of the people of Montenegro follow Eastern Orthodox Christianity (mostly Serbian Orthodox), which is widely visible in the numerous monasteries with their intricate interior decorations scattered across the country.
 About 20% are Muslims.
-The historic sense of unity and tolerance has meant that Montenegro largely managed to escape the religious tensions of the last Bosnian War.
+The historical sense of unity and tolerance has meant that Montenegro mostly managed to escape the religious tensions of the last Bosnian War.

 Though not yet part of the EU (or Schengen), the country currently uses the Euro as its currency.
-Because a lot of the accommodations and restaurants are small family run businesses credit card acceptance is low; ATMs are, however, easily found in all cities and tourist spots.
+Because a lot of the accommodations and restaurants are small, family-run businesses, for the most part, do not accept credit cards; ATMs are, however, quickly found in all cities and tourist spots.

 The tourism infrastructure is already vast in as there are plenty of accommodation and dining options in all parts of the country.